 On a more regional basis, Stuart is a member of the Telstra Regional Advisory Committee, Chair of the Rabobank South Queensland Client Council, and is Patron and current Chair of Are you bogged Mate? – a charity addressing mental health impacts in regional and farming communities.

 Shalene McClure – Commissioner

-Ms McClure is a petroleum geologist with more than 27 years of oil and gas industry experience, who possesses a broad and intimate knowledge of Queensland's coal seam and unconventional gas sectors.
+Shalene McClure is a petroleum geologist with more than 27 years of oil and gas industry experience.
+She possesses a broad and intimate knowledge of Queensland's coal seam and unconventional gas sectors.

-Ms McClure has been involved in all phases of the Queensland gas industry, including, but not limited to: drilling, seismic, exploration, appraisal, technical evaluations, gas field development and gas field asset operations.
+Shalene has been involved in all phases of the Queensland gas industry including, but not limited to, drilling, seismic, exploration, appraisal, technical evaluations, gas field development, and gas field asset operations.
 She is also a past Federal President of the Petroleum Exploration Society of Australia (PESA).

 Rachele Sheard is a passionate advocate for strong and collaborative stakeholder and industry relationships.
 She has extensive experience in industry, resources and infrastructure projects and operations across varying geographies in Australia, Europe, Russia, Middle East and Africa.